BishnuGanguly/Flam_assignement/README.md

     * **GLAD:** Generated header (`glad.h`, `khrplatform.h`) and source (`glad.c`) files.
     * **GLM:** Header files.

     *Note: The `CMakeLists.txt` in this repository is configured with specific paths for these libraries (e.g., `C:/Users/bishn/Downloads/...`).
-If you clone this repository, you will likely need to:*
+If you clone this repository, you will need to:*
     * *Download these libraries yourself.*
     * *Place them in the locations expected by `CMakeLists.txt`, OR*
     * *Modify the `set(GLFW_DIR ...)`, `set(GLAD_INCLUDE_DIR ...)`, and `set(GLM_INCLUDE_DIR ...)` paths in `CMakeLists.txt` to point to where you have stored these libraries on your system.*